sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/index.rst

 Snowflake Connections
 ==============

-Sparkflows enables you to connect to Snowflake using basic auth and oauth.
+Sparkflows enables you to connect to Snowflake using Basic authentication and OAuth.

 .. toctree::